Július Gombala

 Július Gombala (born 9 January 1993) is a Slovak footballer who plays as a right back or a defensive midfielder for ŠK Igram.

 Career

 Gombala played youth football for Birmingham City.

 Gombala made his professional Fortuna Liga's debut for FK Senica on 28 November 2014 against FC Spartak Trnava.
+He signed his first professional contract for FC Spartak Trnava in July 2018, having played for the club for two years, although never played for the club's A-team.

 After a spell in Austria at SC Frauenkirchen, he returned to Slovakia in March 2020 and joined OZ TJ Družstevník Pavlice.
 In the summer 2021, he moved to ŠK Igram.

+He exited top-flight football in the spring of 2019 and subsequently became a barber.